 Seth MacFarlane’s Million Ways to Parody the West…

-A cowardly shepherd meets the new girl in town and as they fall in love he finds out it’s complicated.
+A cowardly shepherd falls in love with the new girl in town but finds out it’s a wee bit complicated.

 A Million Ways to die in the West trailer, c/o Universal Pictures and photographs © Universal Pictures

-Anyway onto the review… A Million Ways to Die in the West not only stars Seth MacFarlane, he also wrote, directed and produced the film, which is one role up on Kevin Costner’s Dances with Wolves (1990) epic but also stars Native Indians with subtitles.
-Co-stars include Charlize Theron, Liam Neeson, Amanda Seyfried, and
+Onto the review… A Million Ways to Die in the West not only stars Seth MacFarlane, he also wrote, directed and produced the film.
+This is one role up on Kevin Costner’s Dances with Wolves (1990) epic.
+McFarlane’s co-stars include Charlize Theron, Liam Neeson, Amanda Seyfried, and

 Dougie Howser MD Neil Patrick Harris.

-It also has many cameos, which Darlin’ Husband not only spotted and pointed out to me as I blinked and missed a few of them I but lovingly reran the pertinent moment in the DVD.
+It also has many cameos, which Darlin’ Husband not only spotted and pointed out to me when I blinked and missed a few of them.
+He also lovingly reran the pertinent moment in the DVD.
 I’m not going to spoil it for you to tell who they are but I will say the best cameo is jaw dropping and Great Scott! it has to be seen to be believed.